 If you're going to make the journey to Scotland, why not maximise your time there by doing a bit of island hopping?
-There are around 900 of them dotted around the shorelines, some uninhabited and others boasting amazing sites to visit, and there are a range of ways to travel around this magnificent part of the UK to ensure you see as much of what it has to offer as possible.
-With us here at Brightwater, you can explore over 30 of them and we have selected our favourites to highlight, which we hope might inspire your next Scottish itinerary!
+There are around 900 islands dotted around the Scottish shorelines, some uninhabited and others boasting amazing sites to visit, and there are a range of ways to travel around this magnificent part of the UK to ensure you see as much of what it has to offer as possible.
+With us here at Brightwater, you can explore over 30 of them and we have selected our favourites to highlight, which we hope might inspire your next Scottish island holiday!

 A Guide To Island-Hopping In Scotland

 17 March 2020